Friends of Myakka River

 Bob is particularly interested in protecting the natural assets of the park so that they can be enjoyed by future generations.

-Steve and his native-Sarasota wife have been volunteering at Myakka River State Park for about 15 years, with a special focus on exotic plant removal.
-Most of that work is done on horseback and even Steve’s horse has his 500 volunteer hours pin!
+Steven and his native-Sarasota wife have been volunteering at Myakka River State Park for about 15 years, with a special focus on exotic plant removal.
+Most of that work is done on horseback and even Steven’s horse has his 500 volunteer hours pin!